How to write Markdown and prepare your environment (with VSCode)

 - 12 summary

-Many people are familiar with the document format known as Markdown, and many of you use it regularly.
+Many of you are probably familiar with the Markdown document format, and many use it regularly.

 Benefits of using Markdown